Login

 The human beings and their ancient culture in Tibet belong to the same origin as the ancient culture excavated in the middle reaches of the Yellow River.
 The ancestors of today’s Tibetans are indigenous peoples living on the Tibetan plateau.
 However, it was not formed by a single tribe, but in the long-term development process, the local indigenous residents of the Tibetan plateau integrated with Qiang, and other ethnic groups and developed into today’s Tibetans.

-Tibetans have a long history of cultural traditions, customs, language, and writing.
-The language of the Tibetans belongs to the Sino-Tibetan language family, the Tibetan-Burmese language family, and the Tibetan language branch.
+Tibetans are a unique and ancient community with a rich history of cultural traditions, customs, language, and writing.
+They are known for their distinctive way of life, which is deeply rooted in their beliefs and practices.
+Tibetans are one of the largest ethnic groups in China, with a population of over six million.
+Their language, which is called Tibetan, belongs to the Sino-Tibetan language family, the Tibetan-Burmese language family, and the Tibetan language branch.

 Leave a Reply